 Other useful information

-This is a relatively easy walk, with the exception of a steep downhill to the River Dove at the start of the walk, there are rough wooden logs as steps but in wet weather, it can be slippy so watch your footing.
+This is a relatively easy walk, with the exception of a steep downhill to the River Dove at the start of the walk.
+There are rough wooden logs as steps, but in wet weather it can be slippy so watch your footing.

 The uphill from Milldale to Alstonefield can also be steep and it’s a grassy climb so not technical, but again can be slippy when wet!
 There is also a small section of the path that’s overgrown (late summer) and if you’re wearing shorts (like me) then you might get a few stings!